k21971/EvilHack/doc/evilhack-changelog.md

   whilst using thievery skill
 - Fix: Draugr trying to read a spellbook and the spellbook is destroyed while reading it
+- Fix: force steed dismount if steed becomes hostile from the player wielding or wearing a bane artifact vs the steed